 Q1.
 You have been collaborating with organizations from varied industrial segments & of different sizes.
 In your observation what are their objectives for implementing and investing in IoT?

-Q2: From IoT Design to Deployment: Where does PoC development stand in the Bigger Picture?
+Q2: From IoT Design to Development perspective, where does PoC development stand in the Bigger Picture?

 Sagar: A well-defined Proof of Concept (PoC) is very crucial to demonstrate both the value & feasibility of your IoT solution, before proceeding for a full-fledged implementation.

 It is recommended to also define the expected results that one aims to achieve through a PoC demonstration.
 Typically, a PoC can help you to demonstrate 70-80% of the objectives expected of the full-scale IoT implementation.

 PoC design and development is an ideal solution to experience tangible benefits by investing only a fraction of the overall cost and efforts.
 Thus, a PoC can serve as a test specimen to ascertain how likely the actual implementation is to achieve the desired business goals.